Sunny Sanskari Ki Tulsi Kumari: Plot

-When Sunny finds Tulsi, he sees Vikram propose to her & she is seen taking the ring which leads to a heartbroken Sunny lying to Tulsi about him & Ananya getting back together again in action as Tulsi & Vikram are in a embrace.
-He runs into a crying Ananya and the two acts as if they love each other and are leaving Udaipur, with Sunny confronting Vikram's brother and mother for continuously mistreating Tulsi and now Ananya.
-The next morning, Tulsi chases Sunny down when he is leaving with Ananya on what was supposed to be the wedding day and the two hug, agreeing to remain friends.
+When Sunny finds Tulsi, he sees Vikram propose to her and Tulsi taking the ring, which leads to a heartbroken Sunny lying to Tulsi about him and Ananya getting back together, after which Tulsi and Vikram embrace.
+He runs into a crying Ananya and the two act as if they love each other and are leaving Udaipur.
+Sunny confronts Vikram's brother and mother for constantly mistreating Tulsi.
+The next morning, Tulsi chases Sunny down while he is leaving with Ananya on what was supposed to be the wedding day and the two hug, agreeing to remain friends.

 One month later, Sunny goes to visit Tulsi but sees her hugging Vikram, who is holding a wedding card.

-Two months later, Sunny mourns for what could have been with Tulsi, spending his days moping, yearning for Tulsi and spending time with his family at their jewelery business.
+Sunny mourns for what could have been with Tulsi, spending his days moping, yearning for her and spending time with his family at their jewellery business.
 Ananya attends a friend's wedding function and some of the staff mention doing a mehendi function yesterday at a Vikram Singh's farmhouse, seemingly confirming that he and Tulsi are getting married today.
-She rushes and tells Sunny, encouraging him to follow his love.
+She rushes to tell Sunny, encouraging him to follow his love.

-He dashes to the wedding venue, where Vikram finds him and the two fight, with Vikram finally confronting Sunny for trying to ruin both of his weddings.
-They are found by Vikram's family and his bride, Dimple (Prajakta Koli), who now believes Sunny is in love with Vikram & Slaps Vikram...but he clears the misunderstanding telling Sunny that in the one month that Tulsi left him he fell in love with Dimple.
-Vikram reveals that after Sunny left while Vikram was proposing, Tulsi rejected him, stating that she was in love with Sunny and that Sunny showed her that she deserved someone who always defended her, not someone who dumped her because of his family.
+Sunny dashes to the wedding venue, where Vikram finds him and the two fight, with Vikram finally confronting Sunny for trying to ruin both of his weddings.
+They are found by Vikram's family and his bride, Dimple (Prajakta Koli).
+She now believes Sunny is in love with Vikram and slaps him, but he clears up the misunderstanding.
+Vikram explains to Sunny that in the one month that Tulsi left him, he fell in love with Dimple.
+Vikram reveals that after Sunny left during the proposal, Tulsi rejected him, stating that she was in love with Sunny and that he showed her that she deserved someone who always defended her, not someone who dumped her due to his family.
 The two agreed to remain friends and Tulsi was heartbroken after misunderstanding that Ananya and Sunny had reunited.
 Tulsi had hugged him after Vikram told her that he was going to marry Dimple.

-Encouraged by Vikram, Dimple, and Vikram's family, Sunny decides to go to the school Tulsi's working at and the two kiss.
-The school is holding a function and when the principal confronts them for kissing in front of the children, comedy ensues when Tulsi angrily whispers to him that she is actually going to lose her job, Sunny decides to go all out and carries her out of the field, kissing her forehead.
+Encouraged by Vikram, Dimple, and Vikram's family, Sunny goes to the school Tulsi's working at, where the two kiss.
+The school is holding a function and when the principal confronts them for kissing in front of the children, comedy ensues.
+When Tulsi angrily whispers to Sunny that she is actually going to lose her job, he decides to go all out and carries her out of the field, kissing her cheek.